anusaclubs/anusaclubs.github.io/docs/events/marketing-guide.md

 #### Making Your Stall Stand Out:
 *   **Visuals:** Use a large, clear banner and informational posters on your table.
 Have your stall volunteers wear club merchandise.
 *   **Information:** Prepare pamphlets or flyers with key information for people to take with them.
-*   **Engagement:** If possible, demonstrate what your club does (e.g., a music club could have members playing instruments).
+*   **Engagement:** If possible, demonstrate what your club does (e.g., an art club could have art that members have made on display).
 *   **Giveaways:** Stickers, membership cards, or other small freebies are a great way to make a memorable impression.

 ---